Regular Separability of One Counter Automata: upper bound

+To this aim the algorithm simulates in parallel, using space \logarithmic, at most $l+1 \leq 6$ different runs of $\C$, one of them corresponding to $\rho$ and the remaining $l$ ones corresponding to $\rho_1, \ldots, \rho_l$.

-Note that $N$ is exponential in the size of $\A$, $\B$, thus counting up to $N$ is possible in polynomial space.
-Start by simulating nondeterministically a run $\rho$ of $\C$ of length at most $N$ (call this simulation \emph{main thread}; in addition, there will be also at most 5 \emph{pump threads}).
-The algorithm thus maintains the current configuration $c$ of $\C$, and chooses nondeterministically consecutive transitions to execute.
-In addition, the algorithm updates Parikh image of the run executed so far (in polynomial space).
-In the course of simulation the algorithm guesses nondeterministically $l$ points where a pump $i$ intervenes into the simulated run, $i = 1, \ldots, l$.
-At each so guessed point suspend all the threads, and add and run a new \emph{pump} thread, responsible for simulating from the current configuration $c$ of $\C$ some sequence of transitions $\alpha_i$ of length at most $N$.
-The simulation of $\alpha_i$ finishes nondeterministically, say in configuration $c_i$, if the counter value of $c_i$ is greater or equal the counter value of $c$ (the effect of $\alpha_i$ is non-negative) and the state of $c_i$ is the same as the state of $c$.
-Then Parikh image $a_i = \pim{\alpha_i}$ is stored (in polynomial space), and the simulation of all threads (the suspended ones and the new one) are continued, with the proviso that all threads use \emph{the same} nondeterministically chosen sequence of transitions.
-Thus the algorithm maintains up to 6 configurations $c, c_1, \ldots, c_l$ of $\C$, and stores up to 5 vectors $a_1 \ldots a_l$.
+Since $N$ is polynomial in $\size{\C}$, counting up to $N$ is possible in space \logarithmic.
+The algorithm starts by simulating nondeterministically a run $\rho$ of $\C$ of length at most $N$.
+We call this simulation \emph{main thread} (in addition, there will be also at most $l$ auxiliary \emph{pump threads}, as introduced below).
+The algorithm thus maintains the current configuration $c$ of $\C$ in the main thread, and chooses nondeterministically consecutive transitions of $\C$ to execute.
+In addition, the algorithm maintains Parikh image $a\in\N^l$ of the run executed so far, updated after every step of simulation and stored in space \logarithmic.
+In the course of simulation the algorithm guesses nondeterministically $l$ positions corresponding to the ends of prefixes $\rho^1_i$ in~\eqref{eq:factor5}, for $i = 1, \ldots, l$.
+At each so guessed position all the threads are suspended, and a new \emph{pump} thread is added.
+The new thread is responsible for simulating, from the current configuration $c$ of $\C$, some sequence of transitions $\alpha_i$ of length at most $N$.
+The simulation of $\alpha_i$ finishes nondeterministically, say in configuration $c_i$, if the counter value of $c_i$ is greater or equal to the counter value of $c$ (the effect of $\alpha_i$ is non-negative) and the control state of $c_i$ is the same as the control state of $c$.
+Then Parikh image $a_i = \pim{\alpha_i}$ is stored (in space \logarithmic), and the simulation of all threads (the suspended ones and the new one) are continued, with the proviso that all threads use \emph{the same} nondeterministically chosen sequence of transitions.
+Up to now, the algorithm maintains up to $l+1$ configurations $c, c_1, \ldots, c_l$ of $\C$, and stores up to $l+1$ vectors $a, a_1 \ldots a_l \in \N^l$.